iast94/infrastructure-interview-challenge/README.md

 To build and push image with a single command, you can run ```./build-and-push-image.sh```

 It also provides a ```-h``` flag to help you with the parameters.

+## Tests

+Using the flag ```-t``` two tests are executed to ensure accomplishment of SLOs.

+SLOs:

+1) 90% of the requests must return a non 5XX status code within a range of 31000 requests.

+2) 90% of the requests must return a non 5XX status code within a range of 1.000 requests during a deployment.

+Their respective tests:

+1) Using apache ab to get the benchmarking of the server, the script makes 31000 requests in 6 parts: 1000, 2000, 4000, 6000, 8000, 10000.
+In real life the traffic increse would be more natural, so the pods would get ready on time, to emulate it, the script gives 10s without requests to the pods get ready instead of flutuate the number of requests.

+2) Using apache ab to get the benchmarking of the server, the script makes 1000 requests while a deployment is running with rolling update strategy.